Skip to main content

 Is long-term care insurance worth buying now?

-Policies bought before age 60 cost meaningfully less than those bought at 65 or 70.
+Premiums rise steeply with the age at which you buy, so the same policy costs meaningfully more at 70 than at 60.
 Current hybrid life-insurance products with care riders have replaced most stand-alone long-term care policies.
-A financial planner independent of any single carrier can model the breakeven for a specific situation.
+A financial planner who is independent of any single carrier can model the breakeven for a specific situation, which is the only version of this answer worth acting on.

 Find communities by care type